scikit-rf/scikit-rf/doc/source/tutorials/networks.rst

 	In [139]: wr10_short = rf.Network(frequency = frequency, s = s, z0 = 50 )

-For more information creating Networks representing transmission line and lumped components, see the :mod:`~skrf.media` module.
+For  information on creating Networks representing transmission line and lumped components, see the :mod:`~skrf.media` module.

 .. ipython::
 	:suppress: